 3 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 Pt.
 2 commenced 1 January 1996.

-4 Footnote no longer applicable.
+4 Repealed by the Water Resources Legislation Amendment Act 2007.

-5 Under the Alteration of Statutory Designations Order 2003, a reference in any law to the Department of Minerals and Energy is read and construed as a reference to the department of the Public Service with the designation “Department of Industry and Resources”, unless the contrary intention appears in the law or the context of the reference otherwise requires.
+5 Marginal notes in the Rights in Water and Irrigation Act 1914 referring to earlier Western Australian legislation and to legislation of other jurisdictions have been omitted from this reprint.

-6 Marginal notes in the Rights in Water and Irrigation Act 1914 referring to earlier Western Australian legislation and to legislation of other jurisdictions have been omitted from this reprint.
+6 The Water Resources Legislation Amendment Act 2007 Pt.
+11 deals with certain transitional issues some of which may be relevant for this Act.

 7 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
 8.

 8 The Second Schedule was inserted by the Metric Conversion Act Amendment Act 1973 s.
 4.